iarambula/accesspoint/docs/docs.md

-# System Design
+# AccessPoint Documentation

 ## ER Diagram

 Here's the core model for portraying deals in the database and all the relevant pieces:

-- **Deal:** (e.g. Leveraged Buyout)
+- **Deal**: Represents a transaction (e.g., Leveraged Buyout)
-- **Organization:** An organization invovled in a deal (e.g. Investor, Advisor, Bank, Company)
+- **Organization**: Any firm involved in a deal (e.g., investor, advisor, bank, company)
-- **Person:** An individual who may work at an organization and participate in deals
+- **Person**: An individual who may be affiliated with an organization and/or participate in deals
-- **PersonOrganizationRole:** Relationship of person to organization
+- **PersonOrganizationRole**: A person’s ongoing relationship to an organization (e.g., employment, advisory)
-- **Participation:** An oranizations's involvment in a specific deal
+- **Participation**: An organization’s involvement in a specific deal
-- **PersonParticipationRole:** The role a person plays within a deal context
+- **PersonParticipationRole**: A person’s role within a deal context (e.g., lead negotiator, legal counsel)
-- **CompanyProfile:** Can contain details of a company from third party data providers
+- **CompanyProfile**: Firmographic and enrichment data for organizations (typically sourced from third-party APIs)
-- **ActionabilityScopre:** A contextual score (user-specific) that indicates how likely a person or organization is to engage with a deal — based on relationship intelligence and deal fit.
+- **ActionabilityScore**: A contextual, user-specific score estimating how likely a person or organization is to engage in a deal

 ```mermaid
 erDiagram